rajamukherji/gedit-fancychars/README.md

 This TeXmacs inspired plugin generates unicode symbols as you type by catching key sequences, or by pressing `TAB`.

+## Background

+This plugin was written to allow unicode Greek letters and mathematical symbols in [Wrapl](http://wrapl.sourceforge.net).
+Originally I wrote my own clone of Gedit 2 using Wrapl (Wredit) as a programming exercise and implemented the unicode text replacement feature there.
+Wredit unfortunately lacks a lot of other functionality, so it made sense to recreate the unicode replacement feature as a plugin for Gedit 3.

 ## Requirements

 This plugin currently only works with Gedit 3.x.